rafa-acioly/boleto-api/README.md

 	% boleto-api.exe

-If you want to run the API in dev mode, which will reload all variables in standard environment, you should execute the application like this:
+If you want to run the API in dev mode, which will load all standard environment variables, you should execute the application like this:

 	% ./boleto-api -dev

-In case you want to run the application in mock mode, not using the bank integration but a local database, you should use mock option:
+In case you want to run the application in mock mode using in memory database instead of bank integration, you should use the mock option:

 	% ./boleto-api -mock